What we believe

 Is there a way to trial a session?

 Yes, both coaches and learning strategies offer a 30 minute no charge meet and greet session to see if it is a right fit for you.

 Are sessions online or in person?

-Currently, coaching sessions are fully online.
+Currently, coaching sessions are fully online,though exceptions can be made depending on the circumstances.
 Learning strategies can be either online or in person.